 Sometime in the third year of your studies you will start writing up the results of your research into a thesis.
 This process usually takes longer than you expect.
 Six months is not an unreasonable amount of time to dedicate to writing up.
 Once this is done, the thesis is submitted and the process is in the hands of the examiners!

 ANU has adopted a set of guidelines outlining what students can reasonably expect of their supervisors, advisors, departments and institutes, and conversely what is expected of students during their course.

 ANU has a range of scholarships available to both local and international PhD students.
-The most important of these for Domestic Applicants (Australian Citizens, Australian Permanent Residents and New Zealand Citizens) are AGRTP, URS and ANU PhD Scholarships; the most important for International Applicants (all other applicants) is the AGRTP.
-For more information please visit the scholarships page.
+For more information please visit the links below or click on the scholarships page.